sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 Points cannot be issued through APIs.
 It can be issued only through modules such as Loyalty Manager, Data Import and Member Care.
 </aside>

 The APIs of points entity are interdependent.
-For example, to redeem points, first you need to check whether a customer can redeem those points (`isreedemable`), validate customer's registered mobile number by issuing validation code, and then redeem points using the validation code received by the customer.
+For example, to redeem points, first you need to check whether a customer can redeem those points (`isredeemable`), validate customer's registered mobile number by issuing validation code, and then redeem points using the validation code received by the customer.

 The points entity allows you to perform the following tasks: